GAPS-Collab/Tasks/docs/MEC/notes/TKR/droop_fix.md

 #### Nutplates

 - Nutplates are the interior plates used to connect adjacent frame members, these are used in conjunction with the exterior screwplates.
+- An "ASSY Nutplate" is just a version of a "BASE Nutplate" with PEM nuts installed.
+For example, `GAPS-FRM-MEC-051` is the base nutplate for assembly nutplates `GAPS-FRM-MEC-050` and `GAPS-FRM-MEC-060`.
+- For instructions/schematics of the "ASSY Nutplates", look to the schematics of the BASE nutplate.
 - [NextCloud folder for Nutplates.](https://gaps1.astro.ucla.edu/nextcloud/index.php/f/7835)

 |      Component       |  Base  |  QTY  |  QTY   |  QTY  | Description                              |